-Neighbor To Neighbor logo
+Neighbor to Neighbor logo

 Fort Collins-based nonprofit providing free housing counseling, eviction prevention, foreclosure assistance, and homebuyer education to help low-income families achieve and maintain stable housing.

-Neighbor To Neighbor Review
+Neighbor to Neighbor Review

 Neighbor to Neighbor was founded in 1970 in Fort Collins, Colorado, when community members banded together to prevent a family from losing their home.
 This origin story reflects the organization's core mission: leveraging neighborly cooperation to address housing instability.
 Over five decades, N2N has grown into a substantial regional nonprofit serving primarily Larimer County in northern Colorado, now assisting more than 5,000 neighbors annually across the full spectrum of housing needs.